ting0602/AI_project1/README.md

 ### 1. Dataset1: [Color Classification](https://www.kaggle.com/datasets/ayanzadeh93/color-classification/code) (image dataset)
 ### 2. Dataset2: [Mobile Price Classification](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification?resource=download) (non-image dataset)
 ### 3. Dataset3: My cat or Not my cat (self-made dataset)
+my cat images are from me and my family.

+not my cat image are from Internet (ex: Google, Dcard, FaceBook...)

+Images in this dataset are for homework use only.

 ## Usage
 ### 1. Clone Repository